Your browser version is no longer supported, so you may experience issues while using this site.

-Fixed vs variable loan: What's the difference?
+Fixed vs variable loan: what's the difference?

 Researching home loans may not be the most thrilling thing in the world, but it’s important to understand your options.
 We’ve put together this quick guide explaining the key differences between fixed rate and variable rate loans, and a potential third option you may not have considered.